malicedShade/dictionaryMaker/README.md

 ```

 The first definition now has two examples.
 You can have
-as many examples as you want, the just must be on their own
+as many examples as you want, they just must be on their own
 lines.

 Notice the backslash before the period.
 The backslash is